gnilk/testrunner/README.md

   -t <list> List of test cases to test (default: '-' (all))

 Input should be a directory or list of dylib's to be tested, default is current directory ('.')
+Module and test case list can use wild cards, like: -m encode -t json*
 </pre>

 ### Examples